 It goes without saying that if you want to become a book editor, you need to read.
 If you want to edit and work with books all day, but you don’t read, then I’d be wondering why!

-It’s especially important to read widely in the genres and/or age categories you want to edit.
+Read widely in the genres and/or age categories you want to edit.
 This is how you get to know the conventions of that genre.
 Read as much as you can get your hands on!

 If you want to do story editing or development, read books as if you were studying them.
 Pick apart the story and the author’s choices.
 What works about the book and what doesn’t?
 Why do you think the author did something a certain way?
 What could be improved?
 What are the different plot beats and are they satisfying?

 This is where the catch-22 comes in: people want editors with experience, especially publishers, but how do you get that experience in the first place?
 How do you get someone to take a chance on you when you’re just starting out?
-How do you secure those elusive editing jobs, and keep them coming in?
+How do you get those elusive editing jobs, and keep them coming in?

 Marketing is how you will find work, and what will help you keep the jobs coming in, so I’ll go into that next.